Tom Tancredo 2008 presidential campaign: Campaign development

 On November 13, the campaign released a controversial advertisement called "Tough on Terror" in which a hypothetical terrorist attack occurs in a shopping mall.
 The ad blames inept border security for the attack and flashes images of an injured child and a wrecked train.
 After Tancredo gives his approval for the message with the comment "I approve this message because someone needs to say it," a voiceover states, "There are consequences to open borders beyond the 20 million aliens who have come to take our jobs... the price we pay for spineless politicians who refuse to defend our borders against those who come to kill."
 Since its release, the ad received criticism from some who called it "cheap" and "blatant fearmongering."
 Bowdoin College political scientist Michael Franz likened the advertisement to the Daisy ad run by Lyndon B. Johnson in the 1964 Presidential election claiming that the election of Barry Goldwater would lead to a nuclear war.
 The other Republican candidates in the race did not comment on the ad.

 On November 15, in a move poking fun at Democratic presidential candidate John Edwards and building on the media coverage aimed at his campaign for the previously mentioned advertisement, Tancredo received a haircut for $400, which was used to donate money to the Autism Society of America.
-The haircut was given by David Holden of New Hampshire whose son is afflicted with autism.
+The haircut was given by David Holden of New Hampshire, whose son has autism.

 In early December, Tancredo declined an invitation to a Spanish-language debate featured on Univision as a protest to immigrants who do not learn English.
 He did, however, participate in the November 28, 2007 debate where he accused his opponents, most notable Mike Huckabee of trying to "out-Tancredo, Tancredo" on the issue of illegal immigration.

-On December 20, 2007 Tancredo dropped out of the presidential race and thus ended his campaign.
+On December 20, 2007, Tancredo dropped out of the presidential race and thus ended his campaign.
 He cited that it had become apparent to him that he could not win the race but was glad at what he perceived as the new positions of his opponents on illegal immigration, believing that "we've (The Tom Tancredo campaign) forced them into that [rhetoric]..."
 Tancredo also cited Huckabee's surge as a reason for his withdraw, stating his disagreements with the Governor made it important to help Romney secure the nomination.
 While announcing his withdrawal, Tancredo also announced that he was endorsing Mitt Romney for President in 2008, citing Romney as "the best hope for our cause [of immigration reform]."